 14. HOME/ Fair Housing Training

 Applicants must complete HOME/Fair Housing training.
 A class or series must be a total of four (4) hours in length to qualify.
 The training class(es) will be good for 2 years prior to the date of application.
 The class(es) or webinar(s) content must be relating to HOME or Fair Housing.
 If the applicant is self-managing the proposed Development, the 2 hours of Fair Housing Training required in Threshold Criteria 10 may not be counted a second time meet this requirement.
-Additional Fair Housing Training in excess of the initial two hours could be accepted.
+Additional Fair Housing Training in excess of the initial two hours may be accepted.

 Documentation Requirements: